fionser/CODA/docs/README.md

 ```
 Here `#4` indicates that there are four attributes of the numerical data.
 For instance, we can have the `age`, `incomes`, `weight` and `height` attributes.
 All these values should be integer.
 To handle float reals in CODA, we might need some pre-processing.
 For example, to save 2-digit precision, we have convert the float value `1.245` to the integer `125`, by multipying `10^2` to the float values.

-* Run the command to encrypt Alice's plain data: *core enc clients/Alice/input1.csv server/encrypted_clients/Alice/ meta/meta.init*.
+* Run the command to encrypt Alice's plain data: _core enc clients/Alice/input1.csv server/encrypted_clients/Alice/ meta/meta.init_.
 The ciphertexts are stored in the folder `server/encrypted_clients/Alice`.
 Indeed, in a real applicaiton, the ciphertexts are generated on the Alice's side, and then transferred to the server through the network.
 We in here, omit these kinds of network transferring.

-  Also, do the same encryption on Bob's data. *core enc clients/Bob/input2.csv server/encrypted_clients/Bob/ meta/meta.init*.
+  A_so, do the same encryption on Bob's data. _core enc clients/Bob/input2.csv server/encrypted_clients/Bob/ meta/meta.init_.
 Now the folders on the server's side become
   ```
   server/
   ├── encrypted_clients